The characteristic of a good mother

 sides shall you be carried, And be dandled on her knees.
 13 As one whom his mother

 comforts, So I will comfort you; And you shall be comforted in

-3. Our third characteristic of a good mother is the great teacher and a spiritual guided for her children.
+characteristic of a good mother is the great teacher and a spiritual guided for

 A mother should never underestimate the power of influence that she has over her children.
 Our children watch the examples of both their mother and their fathers but in most cases the children are around the mother more than they around the dad and so the mother many times has the greatest influence on their children’s spiritual journey toward God.
 So a good mother will do their best to instill Christ like qualities into their children’s lives.
 A great biblical example of this comes from our story of Moses.

 We know that Moses had learned about his people and he even knew about God according to Acts 7:25.
 Now how do you think he learned about his people and God almighty?
 I believed he learned it from Jocebed and that she taught him early in his childhood and this teaching stuck with him through out his life.
 Also in the NT we see the great influence that Timothy’s mother and grandmother had on him.
 We need to remember that Timothy’s father was a Greek and so he certainly would not have taught him anything about the scriptures and so his spiritual upbringing was direct reflection of his mother and grandmother.
 Paul talks about this in,